accodeing/fortnox-api/README.md

 otherwise you need to start over again with the [Initialization](#initialization).

+Note that when the gem automatially fetches a new access token, both the client id and client secret are required to generate the authorization headers for that request.
+Therefore, the gem needs access to those values as well.

 ## Initialization

 As described in the [Authorization](#authorization) section, the gem refreshes